If you are looking for Allbirds alternatives you are in the right place.

-In regards to price goes, a pair might cost you in the vicinity of $120.
+In regards to price, a pair might cost you in the vicinity of $120.

-KAVAT’s mission is very simply stated: it is their goal to become the world’s most sustainable shoe company.
+KAVAT’s mission is very simply stated: it is its goal to become the world’s most sustainable shoe company.

 They are well on the way to accomplishing their mission because as of today they are one of the world’s leading creators of eco-manufactured shoes, just like Allbirds.

 Since 2008, more than 100 of their shoes have been eco-labeled, proving their dedication to creating footwear without leaving a lasting impact on the environment.